anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Related requirements:** None

-..

    **Baseline project:** *Kubernetes*

    **Gap description:** For example, in situations where multiple sites / availability zones exist, an operator may choose to run multiple Kubernetes clusters, not only for security/multitenancy reasons but also fault, resilience, latency, etc.
-   This produces an overhead of Kubernetes Control plane nodes - is there a way of making this more efficient whilst still able to meet the non-functional requirements of the operator (fault, resilience, latency, etc.)
+   This produces an overhead of Kubernetes Control plane nodes - there should be a way to operate multiple clusters more efficiently whilst still able to meet the non-functional requirements of the operator (fault, resilience, latency, etc.)

-Interoperability with VNF-based networking
+Interoperability with VRF-based networking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    **Related requirements:** None

-..

    **Baseline project:** *Kubernetes*

-   **Gap description:** For example, today in existing networks L3 VPNs are commonly used for traffic separation (e.g.,
+   **Gap description:** For example, in existing networks, L3 VRFs/VPNs are commonly used for traffic separation (e.g.,
    separate L3 VPN for signalling, charging, LI, O&M etc.).
 CNFs will have to interwork with existing network elements
    and therefore a K8s POD will somehow need to be connected to a L3 VPN.
 Today this is only possible via Multus
    (or DANM), however typically there is a network orchestration responsibility to connect the network interface to a